jorge-martinez-gil/codesim/README.md

 ## Overview

-This project implements an innovative approaches to detect similarity in Java source code using unsupervised similarity measures.
-It aims to identify clones in source code efficiently, offering a valuable tool for software maintenance and plagiarism detection.
+This project implements a collection of established methods for measuring similarity.
+In this context, the goal is to detect similarity (and subsequently identify code clones) in Java source code using unsupervised similarity measures.
+It aims to check the most promising unsupervised similarity measures to identify duplicates (a.k.a. clones) in source code efficiently, offering a valuable tool for software maintenance and plagiarism detection.

 ## Reference